patrickabrennan/hcp-boundary-session-recording/README.md

 The session recording deployment in this repo has been setup as follows:

 1. Configure HCP Boundary.
+2. Configure HCP Vault.
-2. Deploy a Boundary Worker in a public network.
+3. Deploy a Boundary Worker in a public network.
-3. Establish a connection between the Boundary Controller and the Boundary Workers.
+4. Establish a connection between the Boundary Controller and the Boundary Workers.
-4. Deploy an AWS S3 bucket for the session recording
+5. Deploy an AWS S3 bucket for the session recording
-5. Configure the Boundary Storage Bucket in the Boundary UI
+6. Configure the Boundary Storage Bucket in the Boundary UI
-6. Deploy a server instance in a public subnet.
+7. Deploy a server instance in a public subnet.

-Your HCP Boundary Cluster needs to be created prior to executing the Terraform code.
+Your HCP Boundary and Vault clusters need to be created prior to executing the Terraform code.
 For people new to HCP, a trial can be utilised, which will give $50 credit to try, which is ample to test this solution.

 ## tfvars Variables